7 Trending Plants for the 2018 Season

 6) Lavandula (Lavender)

 Lavandula, commonly known as lavender, is a recognized as easily by smell as by sight.
-The popular flower is a staple of gardens worldwide, and its oil is often extracted to provide a refreshing scent to perfumes and lotions.
+The popular flower is a staple of gardens worldwide, and you can extract its oil to provide a refreshing scent to perfumes and lotions.
 Easily recognizable by its colour — lavender, of course — you can remove the plant’s flowers for many uses: sprinkle them over a warm bath, freeze them in ice cubes for a summer sangria, or shower the bride with them at your next wedding.

 Fun fact: Lavender oil has antiseptic and anti-inflammatory properties, making it an effective mosquito repellent.